nate-adkins/urc_sar_video_parsing/README.md

-# Here are the 100 more frequently used words in URC SAR videos:
+# Here are the 100 mort frequently used words in URC SAR videos:

 ![](Top100.png)